 - Hasn't been tested in a real world election.

 - Elected officials aren't tied to specific districts.
 This can decrease accountability to local areas.
-This is true of all existing Proportional Representation systems.

 - SRV-PR is fairly complicated, though less so than other forms of PR with the exception of Re-weighted Range Voting.